real life

 I knew Gloriavale censored their media.
 They’d told us about movie night and how editors sliced out anything about divorce, affairs, or children disrespecting their parents.

-“Some movies are lovely romantic movies if you just cut out the beginning!”
+“Some movies are lovely romantic movies if you just cut out the beginning!” they said.

-But as I read Daniel in the Lion’s Den, I noticed several blanked out words.
 Why would a bible story need censorship?
 I didn’t think it was polite to ask.

-After our school tour, we were invited to visit the kitchen.
 It was huge and dozens of women worked happily and quietly inside, making everything from bread to homemade butter.
 I found myself shushing my own girls to match the quiet atmosphere.

 “The teenage boys run the smaller community farm and bring us fresh milk every morning straight after milking,” an older woman explained softly, offering us a glass of warm creamy milk from a large bucket on the bench and an inch-thick slice of homemade bread spread with butter.

-After dinner, our hosts led us up to the second floor of one of the community’s large white hostels.
-It reminded me of church camp.
 Extended families, with aunties, uncles, and grandparents all live in rooms next to each other on the same floor.
-We were shown to a spare room set aside for guests on the floor where Hopeful Christian, the community’s founder, and his family lived.
+We were shown to a spare room set aside for guests on the floor where the community's founder — Hopeful Christian — and his family lived.

 ADVERTISEMENT

-He was surprisingly open.
-Hopeful did almost all of the talking and only looked at my husband, but I could tell why people followed this man.
-He had a powerful charisma and was clearly loved by his family.
-Although, I could imagine him being equally powerful if someone stepped out of line.
+I could tell why people followed this man, yet I could imagine him being equally powerful if someone stepped out of line.

 The cafe recruiting for one of Australia's most sinister cults.
 Post continues after audio.

+I could feel the family support and lack of financial stress.
 Far away from my own family, I often struggled at home alone raising two young children on our single income.
-Surely, these women would never feel lonely like I did at times.
-The whole weekend we were there, no-one ever raised their voice.
-Children were calmly guided, and I never saw any tantrums.
+Surely, these women would never feel lonely like I did at times?

 ADVERTISEMENT